 To test performance of the code and to infer the optimal numerical settings for the regularization schemes, we performed the series of shock-tube problems as presented by Ryu & Jones (1995).
-Specially the test 5A, which is also used in Brio & Wu (1988) was used to show the effects of different numerical treatments.
+In particular test 5A, which is also used in Brio & Wu (1988), was used to show the effects of different numerical treatments.
 Additionally we performed several 2D test cases including the Fast Rotor test (Tóth 2000; Londrillo & Del Zanna 2000; Balsara & Spicer 1999), a Strong Blast (Londrillo & Del Zanna 2000; Balsara & Spicer 1999) and the Orzang-Tang Vortex (Orzang & Tang 1979; Dai & Woodward 1994; Picone & Dahlburg 1991; Londrillo & Del Zanna 2000).
 To obtain results under realistic circumstances, we performed all the tests by setting up a fully three-dimensional particle distribution.
-We also avoid starting from regular grids but used glass-like (White 1996) initial particle distributions instead, to get a more realistic setup.
+We also avoid starting from regular grids but used glass-like (White 1996) initial particle distributions instead.
+To obtain such a configuration, the particles are originally distributed in an random fashion within the volume and then allowed to relax until they settle in a equilibrium distribution which is quasi force-free and homogeneous in density.
+This is similar to the distribution of atoms in an amorphous structure like glass.
+Compared to a distribution of the particles based on a grid, this guarantees that all the kernel averages in the SPH formalism sample the kernel in a uniform way rather than multiple times at the same distances (which furthermore would be fractions of the underlying grid spacing).
 For all tests we used the same particle masses, independent of the initial density.
 Therefore, typical initial particle distributions for the shock-tube tests where based on 5^3 particles in low density and 10^3 particles in high density regions within unit volume.
-Usually, these unit volumes are then replicated 35 times along the x direction each.
+Usually, these unit volumes are then replicated 35 times along the x-direction each.
 For some test cases with strong (and therefore fast) shocks, we evolved the simulations longer.
 In such cases we doubled the simulation setup size in the x-direction.

-Figure 3.
-As figure (2), but including the regular smoothing of the magnetic field as a regularization scheme.
-This MHD-SPH implementation basically reflects the one used in Dolag et al. (2004, 2005).
-The main advantages are a further, significant reduction in the noise as well as a strong reduction of the $\operatorname{div}(\vec{B})$ errors by a factor of ≈ 10 .
+Figure 4.
+As figure 2, but including artificial magnetic dissipation as a regularization scheme.
+Similar to the smoothing of the magnetic field, significant reduction in the noise as well as a strong reduction of the $\operatorname{div}(\vec{B})$ errors by a factor of ≈ 10 is obtained compared to the basic SPH-MHD implementation.

-We assum ideal gas (e.g. $\gamma=5/3$) and, as described before, use an equivalent of 64 neighbors for calculating the SPH smoothing length.
+We assume ideal gas (e.g. $\gamma = 5/3$) and, as described before, use an equivalent of 64 neighbors for calculating the SPH smoothing length.
 This ensures that, in the low density regions, the SPH particles get smoothed over a region corresponding to a unit length.
-The number of resolution elements corresponding to a unit length therefore ranges from 1 to 4, depending wether one associates the smoothed region or the mean inter-particle distance with the effective resolution in SPH.
+The number of resolution elements corresponding to a unit length therefore ranges from 1 to 4, depending whether one associates the smoothed region or the mean inter-particle distance with the effective resolution in SPH.
 In general, SPH converges somewhat slower compared to grid codes when comparing simulations with the same number of grid cells as SPH particles (see Appendix A for an example).